schuchert/wikispaces/pages/martin_fowler_blog_wip.DipInTheWild.md

 ** Often mix together for something even better than when used in isolation
 * There are no free lunches, all abstractions have a cost

 In fact, like the term "best practices" I wonder if "design principles" even makes sense as a moniker.
-In the case of the [[http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)|SOLID]] principles, I think of them more as up front ideas that I often come back to due to familiarity.
+In the case of the [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles, I think of them more as up front ideas that I often come back to due to familiarity.

-In any case, an ability to make an informed decision to disregard a design principle, a so-called Journeyman according to [[http://www.wayland-informatics.com/The%20Seven%20Stages%20of%20Expertise%20in%20Software.htm|The Seven Stages of Expertise in Software]], is a good place to always be moving towards.[[include page="sidebar_end"]]
+In any case, an ability to make an informed decision to disregard a design principle, a so-called Journeyman according to [The Seven Stages of Expertise in Software]], is a good place to always be moving towards.[[include page="sidebar_end"](http://www.wayland-informatics.com/The%20Seven%20Stages%20of%20Expertise%20in%20Software.htm)
 ## Logging
 [[image:LoggerComplexity.png width="600"]]